mahadihasanbfs/Sea-properties-ltd-server/README.md

-## Backend Documentation: Sea Properties Platform (MERN Stack)
+## Backend Documentation: Hikmah Holdings Platform (MERN Stack)

-This document focuses on the backend of the Sea Properties platform, built using the MERN stack (MongoDB, Express, and Node.js).
+This document focuses on the backend of the Hikmah Holdings platform, built using the MERN stack (MongoDB, Express, and Node.js).

 **Tech Stack:**